underscoreio/essential-scala/src/pages/traits/sealed-traits.md

   val blue = 0.0
  }

-final case object Yellow extends Color {
+case object Yellow extends Color {
   // Here we have implemented the RGB values as `vals`
   // because the values cannot change: val red = 1.0